kshakib22/second-brain/content/index.md

 ---
-title: Welcome to Quartz
+title: Second Brain
 draft: false
-date: jezus
+date:
-formattedDate: "{{ moment(date).format('dddd, MMMM Do YYYY') }}"
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is my personal knowledge base, built on the principles of networked thinking.
+Dive into the interconnected web of ideas.